deephaven/deephaven-core/containers/groovy-examples/README.md

 # Overview

-A Docker image for [Deephaven](https://deephaven.io/core/docs/tutorials/quickstart) with Groovy development and [Deephaven Examples Repository](https://github.com/deephaven/examples).
+A Docker image for Deephaven with Groovy development and [Deephaven Examples Repository](https://github.com/deephaven/examples).
+See the [README](https://github.com/deephaven/deephaven-core/blob/main/README.md#launch-groovy--java) for launch instructions.

 ## Why this is needed

-This project will open several docker containers including:
+This project will open several Docker containers, including:

  - grpc-api
  - web
  - grpc-proxy